kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

 At this point, we have onboarded a device and successfully pushed configuration via Onboarding and DayN Templates.
 Our DayN automation for the Greenfield device used a **Composite** template composed of **Regular** templates.
 Take some time and review the templates and logic used.

+> [!CAUTION]
-> **Note:** If you populate the UI with settings, those parameters should **NOT** be in your templates as they will **conflict**, and the deployment through provisioning will fail.
+> If you populate the UI with settings, those parameters should **NOT** be in your templates as they will **conflict**, and the deployment through provisioning will fail.
 While it is easy to populate these settings, it is best to test with a switch to see what configuration is pushed.

 ### Section 4 - Brownfield DayN Provisioning Sequence